digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/03-deploy-dependencies/01-deploy-cert-manager.rst

 Installing the Helm charts creates the Kubernetes resources required to run cert-manager and cert-manager-csi-driver.

-Install the cert-manager Helm chart, including the custom resource definitions (CRDs) into the cert-manager namespace:
+Install the cert-manager Helm chart, including the Custom Resource Definitions (CRDs) into the cert-manager namespace:

 .. code-block:: bash